-Sentinel Land Company, LLC ("Sentinel"), an affiliate of Woodhull Ventues, is the operating entity of Thomas Rielly (sole member) and David Nairne (Vice-President) for all Austin wide projects having opened an office in 2012.
-In addition to Saddlecreek, Sentinel manages the development of four other developments in Central Texas including: Oak Creek, a 446 lot single-family project on approximately 151 acres in Leander, Texas which project is complete and has been sold to builders including Pacesetter, Castle Rock Communities, Megatel, and Meritage Homes; Sorento, which contains a 976 lot single-family element and 310 condo title small lot project on a total of 356 acres in Pflugerville, Texas; and Lively Ranch, a 1,165 lot single-family project on approximately 437 acres in Leander, Texas.
+Sentinel Land Company, LLC, a Texas limited liability company, an affiliated of the Developer, is the operating entity of Thomas Rielly (Sole Member) and David Nairne (Vice-President) for all Austin wide projects having opened an office in 2012.
+In addition to Lively Ranch, Sentinel manages the development of four other developments in Central Texas including: Oak Creek, a 446 lot single-family project on approximately 151 acres in Leander, Texas which project is complete and has been sold to builders including Pacesetter, Castle Rock, Megatel, and Meritage; Kasper Ranch, a 725 unit single-family project on approximately 207 acres in Georgetown, Texas; Sorento, which contains a 976 lot single-family element and a 310 condo title small lot project on a total of approximately 356 acres in Pflugerville, Texas; Saddlecreek, which contains multiple product types with an 830 lot single-family element, a 378 condo title duplex project and a 325 unit apartment project on a total of approximately 300 acres in Georgetown, Texas.
 Each of the communities was designed as a Master Plan with coordinated development, significant entry statements, extensive open and common spaces including amenity buildings with pools, lounges, workout rooms and related facilities.
-Mr. Rielly and Mr. Nairne have over 35 years of development experience in various locations in the United States and Canada including California, Arizona, New York, Washington, and Texas.
+Mr. Rielly and Mr. Nairne have over 35 years of development experience in various locations in the United States and Canada including California, Arizona, New York, Washington and Texas.

-Woodhull Ventures is not responsible for, liable for, and has not made any commitment for payment of the Bonds or other obligations of the District.
-Woodhull Ventures has no legal commitment to the District or owners of the Bonds to continue development of land within the District and may sell or otherwise dispose of its property within the District, or any other assets, at any time.
-Further, Woodhull Ventures' financial conditions are subject to change at any time.
+The Developer is not responsible for, liable for, and has not made any commitment for payment of the Bonds or other obligations of the District.
+The Developer has no legal commitment to the District or owners of the Bonds to continue development of land within the District and may sell or otherwise dispose of its property within the District, or any other assets, at any time.
+Further, the Developer's financial condition is subject to change at any time.

-Saddlecreek Acquisition and Development Financing
+Acquisition and Development Financing